Revenue Increases With Debit Or Credit

 Credit: Subscription Revenue ($100)

-This ensures compliance with ASC 606, which requires revenue to be recognized as the service is delivered, not when cash is received Worth keeping that in mind..
+This ensures compliance with ASC 606, which requires revenue to be recognized as the service is delivered, not when cash is received That's the part that actually makes a difference..

 Impact on Financial Ratios